 Pronunciation of '行不行'

-The phrase '行不行' originates from Mandarin Chinese. '行' means 'to go, to work, or to be okay', and '不行' means 'not okay' or 'not working'.
-Together, they form a question asking for confirmation or possibility.
+The phrase originates from Chinese, where '行' means 'to go' or 'to work' and '不行' means 'not okay' or 'not feasible.'
+Together, they form a question asking for confirmation or permission.

 Pronunciation Details